OWASP/www-project-cyber-controls-matrix/index.md

 #### Relevance

-Control relationships in the OCCM are directly mapped and viewable at three separate levels of detail, solving the problem of too-strict or too-loose mapping.
+Control relationships in the OCCM are directly mapped and viewable at three separate levels of detail, solving the fundamental issues of too-strict or too-loose mapping.
 Each individual control in the OCCM relates directly to other controls ("one-to-many"), instead of the common industry practice of grouping controls together ("many-to-many").
-Common practice results in the handshake problem, which looks like "A1, A2, A3, A4, A5 -> B1, B2, B3, B4, B5"... generating 25 total relationships!
-This requires analysis of 5 relationships per "A" control that may have little to no direct relevance.
+The common practice results in a handshake problem, where every control in group "A" is mapped to every other control in group "B".
+For example, "A1, A2, A3, A4, A5 -> B1, B2, B3, B4, B5" generates 25 total relationships!
+This requires analysis of 5 relationships per "A" control, some of which may have little to no direct relevance.

-Using the OCCM, this can be reduced to:
+Using the OCCM, this is greatly simplified and reduced to:
-- High Level	"A1 -> B1, B2, B3, B4, B5"   \[5 relationships]
+- High Level	"A1 -> B1, B2, B3"   \[3 relationships]
--	Medium Level	"A1 -> B1, B2, B3"   \[3 relationships]
+-	Medium Level	"A1 -> B1, B2"   \[2 relationships]
 -	Low Level	"A1 -> B1"   \[1 relationship]

 #### Cyber Taxonomy